levi0206/lerblog2/content/posts/autodiff.md

 - The forward mode traverses the computational graph once for each variable;
 - The backpropagation traverses only once and gets all the partial derivatives.

-## Example: Backpropagation on MLP
+## Example: Backpropagation on a Neural Network
 Suppose we perform a binary classification task using a neural network with three hidden layers.
 Let $x\in\mathbb{R}^4$ be a $4$-dimensional column vector and suppose
 - the first hidden layer consist of $4$ node;
 - the second one consist of $2$ nodes;